wp-plugins/wp-ultimate-post-grid/readme.txt

 == Changelog ==

+= 1.5 =
+* Feature: New “Overlay” template
+* Feature: New layout mode option to have items in rows
+* Feature: Ability to center the grid in the masonry layout
+* Improvement: FAQ page with some more documentation
+* Improvement: wpupg_output_grid_html filter hook
+* Fix: Deeplinking problem with URL encoded characters

 = 1.4 =
 * Feature: Link options for the grid (open in new tab, same tab or no link)
 * Feature: Shortcode editor to easily add grid and filter in the visual editor